 By law, children must use a child car seat until they are 12-years-old, or 135cm (4ft 5in) tall, whichever comes first.
 When choosing and fitting a car seat, and when seating your child, the most important things to remember are:

 Choosing the right seat

 All children from birth to 1.35m in height (approx. 12 years) must use the correct car seat for the child and car in question.
 You can check your car’s compatibility here.
 Isofix fittings are safer, but if the car doesn’t have Isofix points then do not buy an Isofix-compatible child seat.
-The seat should be suitable for the child’s weight and height.

 Look back for longer

-The child must be properly secured
+Your child must be properly secured

 The only way is UP!